Energy Transport Velocity in Photonic Time Crystals: Abstract

 \section{Abstract}

 Steep or near-vertical Floquet dispersion in photonic time crystals (PTCs) is often read as fast, even apparently superluminal, transport.
 Here, we demonstrate that this anomaly arises from modulation-driven geometric drift, not energy flow.
-By deriving a Maxwell-flux Hellmann-Feynman relation, we prove that the cycle-averaged energy velocity remains strictly bounded.
+Using the electromagnetic power-flux pairing in the Maxwell–Floquet formulation, we prove that the cycle-averaged energy velocity remains strictly bounded.
 We further establish a universal velocity-product law conserved throughout the passband, $ v_E v_g=\langle v_{\rm ph}^2\rangle_T $, fixing transport solely by the temporal average of the inverse permittivity.
 The divergent group velocity is then traced to a mismatch between electric and magnetic geometric phase connections, revealing apparent superluminality as a geometric effect of temporal modulation.

 \emph{Introduction.—} Since the early analyses of Sommerfeld and Brillouin, it has been clear that in dispersive media the group velocity \(v_g \equiv d\omega/dk\) of a pulse can exceed the vacuum speed of light \(c\), vanish, or even become negative without violating relativity~\cite{sommerfeld1914fortpflanzung,brillouin2013wave,wang2000gain}.
 This motivates a hierarchy of velocities, including the energy-transport velocity and the signal (front) velocity~\cite{brillouin2013wave,oughstun2012electromagnetic,peatross2000average}.
 In passive, causal media, the front velocity is identically equal to the vacuum speed of light $c$ due to the vanishing material response at the high-frequency limit~\cite{sommerfeld1914fortpflanzung,brillouin2013wave}, while the energy-transport velocity remains strictly bounded (and typically subluminal), whereas \(v_g\) can take anomalous values~\cite{milonni2004fast,boyd2009controlling,huang2001poynting,kuzmich2001signal}.
 Modern coherent-control and dispersion-engineering platforms, ranging from electromagnetically induced transparency to photonic crystals, enable extreme group indices and widely tunable \(v_g\)~\cite{PhysRevLett.64.1107,hau1999light,baba2008slow,d2001group}.
 Thus, slow- and fast-light experiments consistently show that \(d\omega/dk\) is a convenient but sometimes misleading proxy for transport, and must be distinguished from the velocities governing the flow of energy and information~\cite{garrett1970propagation,chu1982linear,stenner2003speed}.